 In 2001, Walnut Creek Civic Arts Education, now known as Center for Community Arts, expanded beyond its downtown Walnut Creek campus and opened its new Shadelands Campus on Ygnacio Valley Road at Wiget Lane in Shadelands at the site of the former Contra Costa Realtors offices.
 Center for Community Arts thrives as the regional center of arts learning, offering high-quality visual and performing arts instruction and educational experiences to participants of all ages.

 In August 2014, the Walnut Creek City Council approved the creation of the Shadelands Property Business Improvement District (PBID), a unified group of Shadelands property owners who advocate for and direct the future of Shadelands to enhance opportunities for economic growth, job creation, and park rejuvenation.
-The property district had been in the planning stage for three years, prompted by the leadership efforts of the Walnut Creek Chamber of Commerce & Visitors Bureau, in partnership with the City of Walnut Creek, to set priorities for reviving the 40-year-old park.
-The ten-member Shadelands Steering Committee is committed to a collective and cooperative process of working together with the City of Walnut Creek, to improve the business climate, amenities, aesthetics, and value of Shadelands, a thriving and robust business and lifestyle center that actively supports existing and expanding businesses and nonprofits and welcomes new, diverse, and innovative organizations and commerce to the Shadelands community.
+The property district had been in the planning stage for three years, prompted by the leadership efforts of the Walnut Creek Chamber of Commerce & Visitors Bureau, in partnership with the City of Walnut Creek.
+The ten-member Shadelands Steering Committee is committed to a collective and cooperative process of working together with the City of Walnut Creek to improve the business climate, amenities, aesthetics, and value of Shadelands, a thriving and robust business and lifestyle center that actively supports existing and expanding businesses and nonprofits and welcomes new, diverse, and innovative organizations and commerce to the Shadelands community.